 Table 5.6 shows the adjusted annual nonpoint source load reductions for fecal coliform bacteria for the Oak Creek watershed.
 On a watershed basis, this sets a target of reducing nonpoint source loads of fecal coliform bacteria to the stream system by 1,292 trillion cells annually.
 This represents a reduction of about 46 percent from existing 2000 loads of 2,792 trillion cells.
-Of this reduction, 1,229 trillion cells would come from urban nonpoint sources, with 162 trillion cells of this reduction being attributable to implementingation of NR 151 and 1,067 trillion cells of this reduction being attributable to implementingation of other measures in addition to those implemented to comply with the requirements of NR 151.
-The remaining 63 trillion cells would come from rural nonpoint sources, with an increase of 4 trillion cells being attributable to implementingation of NR 151 and a reduction of 67 trillion cells being attributable to implementingation of other measures in addition to those implemented to comply with the requirements of NR 151.
+Of this reduction, 1,229 trillion cells would come from urban nonpoint sources, with 162 trillion cells of this reduction being attributable to implementing NR 151 and 1,067 trillion cells of this reduction being attributable to implementing 63 trillion cells would come from rural nonpoint sources, with an increase of 4 trillion cells being attributable to implementing other measures.

-Table 5.6 also shows adjusted nonpoint source load reductions for fecal coliform bacteria for individual subwatersheds.
-The reduction targets range from an annual reduction of 157 trillion cells in the Upper Oak Creek subwatershed to an annual reduction of 385 trillion cells in the North Branch Oak Creek subwatershed.
+Table 5.6also shows adjusted nonpoint source load reductions for fecal coliform bacteria for individualsubwatersheds.
+The reduction targets range from an annual reduction of 157 trillion cells in the Upper OakCreek subwatershed to an annual reduction of 385 trillion cells in the North Branch Oak Creek subwatershed.

 Table 5.7 shows a comparison of modeled fecal coliform bacteria summary statistics under the Existing (2000) and Recommended Plan conditions calculated over the entire year.
 These summary statistics are estimated for 10 assessment points located throughout the watershed.
 The locations of these assessment points are shown on Map 5.1.
 Estimated mean concentrations of fecal coliform bacteria at these assessment points under the Existing (2000) condition ranged between 4,905 cells per 100 ml and 15,506 cells per 100 ml, with an average value of 7,994 cells per 100 ml.
-Under the Recommended Plan condition, estimated mean concentrations of fecal coliform bacteria ranged between 2,603 cells per 100 ml and 8,662 cells per 100 ml, with an average value of 4,427 cells per 100 ml.
-Estimated geometric mean concentrations of fecal coliform bacteria at these assessment points under the Existing (2000) condition ranged between 541 cells per 100 ml and 2,700 cells per 100 ml.
+Under the Recommended Plan condition, estimated mean concentrations of fecal coliform bacteria of fecal coliform bacteria ranged between 2,603 cells per 100 ml and 8,662 cells per 100 ml, with an average value of 4,427 cells per 100 ml.
+Estimated geometric mean concentrations of fecal coliform bacteria of fecal coliform bacteria at these assessment points under the Existing (2000) condition ranged between 2,603 cells per 100 ml and 8,662 cells per 100 ml, with an average value of 4,427 cells per 100 ml.
+Estimated geometric mean concentrations of fecal coliform bacteria ranged between 2,603 cells per 100 ml and 8,662 cells per 100 ml.

+per 100 ml and 2,700 cells per 100 ml.
 Under the Recommended Plan condition, estimated geometric mean concentrations of fecal coliform bacteria ranged between 346 cells per 100 ml and 1,550 cells per 100 ml.
 The highest estimated mean and geometric mean concentrations under both conditions were present in the Lower Oak Creek assessment area.